 Once you’ve chosen your travel journal, you need pens!

 I like to bring a few different pens with me, usually 3-5, in various colors.
 I often bring a combination of these InkJoy Gel pens in various colors and a few Fineliner pens.
-Make sure that the pens you bring are comfortable to write with and that you’re ok with losing them (I always lose some when I’m traveling)!
+You might also want to bring pencils for sketching (I can’t draw anything but stick figures so I leave them at home).
+Tip: make sure that the pens you bring are comfortable to write with and that you’re ok with losing them (I always lose some when I’m traveling)!

 #3: Choose Your Embellishments